TouK/nussknacker/docs/integration/KafkaIntegration.md

   }
 }
 ```

+In exception payloads, `nodeId` is a technical identifier of a node, while `nodeName` is a user-visible node label.

 Following properties can be configured (please look at correct engine page : [Lite](../../configuration/model/Lite#exception-handling) or [Flink](../../configuration/model/Flink#configuring-exception-handling),
 to see where they should be set):